Doctor insights on:

 - Can you get pid after a partial hysterectomy?

-- Can you have a baby after a partial hysterectomy?
+- Can a woman get pregnant after having a partial hysterectomy?

 - Is it possible to get pregnant after a partial hysterectomy?